bitrise-io/workflow-recipes/recipes/android-lint.md

 # (Android) Run Lint

 ## Description
-Runs Lint on your Android project.
+Runs Lint on your Android project and generates a report with the results.

 ## Instructions